eatincrispies/NFSMWFairBusts/README.md

 ![Boxed in by cops at heat 6 with the busted meter barely started](images/pursuit.jpg)

-*Boxed in at heat 6 — the busted meter still has to earn it.*
+*Boxed in at heat 6 — while car is in reset*

 ## What you need